Precious-Macaulay/Kolect_v1/README.md

 # Kollect: Streamlining Merchant Payment Management

 Welcome to Kollect, the innovative mobile web app designed to revolutionize the way merchants manage payments.
 This README provides a comprehensive overview of the project, its purpose, features, and future plans.
+Note App is only available for mobile view
 ## Table of Contents
 - [Introduction](#introduction)
 - [Problem Statement](#problem-statement)